Rachel Zuckert

 Professor

 My research focuses on Kant and his philosophical context, broadly understood: both his eighteenth-century contemporaries, and post-Kantian, nineteenth-century philosophy.
 I am interested in practically every aspect of Kant’s philosophy, but my research has concentrated most on the Critique of Judgment, including work on Kant’s aesthetics, philosophy of biology, and questions concerning the possibility of empirical knowledge.
-Recently, I have been working on essays, which may ultimately form a book, concerning the aspirational character of reason on Kant’s view: on the ideas of reason as presenting goals for scientific explanation, orienting the agent to moral life as a never-to-be-completed task, or felt as precarious self-transcendence in the aesthetic experience of the sublime.
-I have also recently completed a book on Johann Gottfried Herder’s aesthetic theory and at present am working on a collection of essays treating various topics in eighteenth-century Scottish aesthetics.
+Recently, I have been working on a collection of essays concerning the aspirational character of reason on Kant’s view: on the ideas of reason as presenting goals for scientific explanation, orienting the agent to moral life as a never-to-be-completed task, as restlessly driving historical change, or felt as precarious self-transcendence in the aesthetic experience of the sublime.
+My work on eighteenth-century philosophy (beyond Kant) includes a book on Johann Gottfried Herder’s aesthetic theory and a collection of essays, in progress, treating various topics in eighteenth-century Scottish aesthetics.

 I have offered upper-level undergraduate courses on Kant, nineteenth-century philosophy, philosophy of the Enlightenment, philosophy of history, aesthetics (many different topics), and feminist philosophy, and graduate seminars on Kant, eighteenth- and nineteenth-century aesthetics, eighteenth-century philosophy of history, and Kierkegaard.
 Future courses might focus on other figures in eighteenth-century philosophy (Locke, Hume, Rousseau, Adam Smith), as well as new topics in aesthetics such as imitation or the aesthetics of critical theory.